mongodb/docs/source/includes/tutorial-setup.rst

          powershell.exe .\status.ps1

-      The command should output the following information if the Docker development environment was set up successfully:
+      This command should output the following information if the Docker development environment was set up successfully:

       .. code-block:: bash